 - Mayonnaise and mild salad dressings

 - Margarine, butter, cream, and oils in small amounts

 - Sugar, honey, and syrup

 - Hard candy and marshmallows

 - Plain chocolate

 - Potato chips

-Keep in mind that low fiber foods cause fewer bowel movements and smaller stools.
-You may need to drink extra fluids to avoid constipation while you are on a low fiber diet.
+Keep in mind that low-fiber foods cause fewer bowel movements and smaller stools.
+You may need to drink extra fluids to help prevent constipation while you are on a low-fiber diet.
 Drink plenty of water unless your doctor tells you otherwise, and use juices and milk as noted above.